 Buyers buy businesses for many of the same reasons that sellers sell businesses.
 It is important that the buyer is as serious as the seller when it comes time to buy a business.
 If the buyer is not serious, the sale will never close.
 Here are just a few of the reasons that buyers buy businesses:

 - Laid-off, fired, being transferred (or about to be any of these)

 - Job dissatisfaction

 - Desire for more control over their lives

 - Desire to do his or her own thing

 A Buyer Profile

-Buyers who want to go into business strictly for the money usually are not realistic buyers for small businesses.
+Buyers who want to go into business strictly for the money usually are not realistic buyers of small businesses.
 Keep in mind the following traits of a willing buyer: